Skip to main content

 Applying from OUTSIDE Canada

-• When you continue, the first question should be “Do you have a valid work permit or study permit, and need a visa to return to Canada?”
+• Continue until it asks “Do you have a valid work or study permit, and need a visa to return to Canada?”

 If you are not an American citizen and have not provided biometrics as part of a Canadian immigration application in the past 10 years, you will be required to do so.